visit-dav/visit/src/doc/cli_manual/functions.rst

   SetLight(index, light) -> integer

-index : type
+index : integer
     A zero-based integer index into the light list.
 Index can be in the range [0,7].

-light : type
+light : STARTING_VALUE
     A LightAttributes object containing the properties to use for the specified light.

 return type : integer